Prerequisites for project planning#

 Duration#

-The duration of an item is determined by the start time minus the end time minus the non-working time defined by the calendar of the responsible person assigned to this item.
-If a group is stored as the responsible person, the available capacity is calculated from the sum of the capacity of the group members.
-Responsible persons who already belong to a group must not be assigned again directly or via other groups.
+The duration of an item is determined by the start time minus the end time, less the non-working time defined by the calendar of the responsible assigned to this item.
+If a group is stored as the responsible, the available capacity is calculated from the sum of the capacities of the group members.
+Responsibles who already belong to a group must not be assigned again directly or via other groups.

-If the duration is zero, the item is interpreted and displayed as a milestone.
-The following graphic shows three items, marked by the colors red, blue and green.
+If the duration equals zero, the item is interpreted and displayed as a milestone.
+The following graphic shows three items, identified by the colors red, blue, and green.
 The red item starts on Wednesday at 8 a.m. and has a duration of 16 hours.
-It therefore ends the following day at 5 p.m.
-The blue item starts on Wednesday at 1 p.m., has a duration of 8 hours and ends the following day at 12 p.m.
+It therefore ends on the following day at 5:00 p.m.
+The blue item starts on Wednesday at 1:00 p.m., has a duration of 8 hours, and ends on the following day at 12:00 p.m.
 The green item has a duration of 16 hours and extends over a non-working weekend.
-Everything is based in this case on a responsible person’s calendar with 8 hours of work per day and working hours from 8 a.m. to 5 p.m. interrupted by a one-hour break.
+In this case, everything is based on a responsible’s calendar with 8 hours of work per day and working hours from 8:00 a.m. to 5:00 p.m. interrupted by a one-hour break.

 ../../_images/duration1.png